 New York man, 30, is ordered to vacate parents' home after refusing to leave for months

-A 30-year-old man was outraged Tuesday after a judge ordered he must vacate his parents' home following months of the couple demanding their son leave their New York residence.
+A 30-year-old man was outraged Tuesday when a judge ordered him to vacate his parents' home.
+The order came after a monthslong effort by the couple to get him to leave their New York residence.

 Michael Rotondo appeared in court for 30 minutes Tuesday after his parents, Christina and Mark Rotondo, filed a petition in the Supreme Court of New York State claiming they’ve had enough of their son living under their roof, Syracuse.com reported.